 There have been many changes to the refugee settlement sector that have increased the need for collaboration and yet inherently make collaboration more challenging.
-In comparing the context of arrivals of the Indochinese versus the more recent Syrian arrivals, major changes have taken place in the PSR-serving infrastructure.
+In comparing the context of arrivals of the Indochinese more than 30 years ago to the more recent Syrian arrivals, major changes have taken place in settlement services and sponsorship.
 These include the closing of immigration and employment centers in the community, and devolving responsibility for resettlement and integration to the provinces and a network of NGOs.
-Therefore, important elements such as sponsor support and monitoring fell through the cracks, and coordination was particularly difficult especially since the immigration department was no longer visibly present in most communities (Alboim, 2016).
-Given the landscape in which many newcomer-serving agencies find themselves, including reduced and fragmented funding, increasingly complex government forms and processes, clients with increasingly complex needs, the challenges facing collaborations are higher than ever (Nayar 2010 p.
+Through these changes and more, important elements such as sponsor support and monitoring fell through the cracks, and coordination was particularly difficult especially since the immigration department was no longer visibly present in most communities (Alboim, 2016).
+Given the landscape in which many newcomer-serving agencies find themselves, including reduced and fragmented funding, increasingly complex government forms and processes, and clients with increasingly complex needs, the challenges facing collaborations are higher than ever (Nayar 2010 p.
 1-2).